Catholics for Choice employs a diverse team of thought-leaders, experts and advocates who manage our programs and drive our efforts.

 Domestic Program Director

-Glenn Northern leads and implements Catholics for Choice US activities, including advocacy, outreach, policymaker education, legislative analysis and collegial relationships.
-He directs CFC’s Catholics in Public Life project, a nonpartisan public education initiative that helps Catholic policy makers in the US clearly articulate prochoice positions grounded in progressive Catholicism and sound public policy.
+Glenn Northern leads and implements Catholics for Choice’s U.S. activities, including advocacy, outreach, policymaker education, legislative analysis and collegial relationships.
+He directs CFC’s Catholics in Public Life (CiPL) project, a nonpartisan public education initiative that helps Catholic policy makers in the U.S. clearly articulate prochoice positions grounded in progressive Catholicism and sound public policy.
 He oversees CFC’s strategic relationships with prochoice Catholics, policymakers, reproductive health providers, religious and secular activists and collegial organizations to inform and influence debates on sexual and reproductive health and rights, social justice and religious liberty.
-Before joining CFC, Mr. Northern led constituency building and advocacy efforts at Planned Parenthood Federation of America and the Religious Coalition for Reproductive Choice.
+Before joining CFC, Glenn led constituency building and advocacy efforts at Planned Parenthood Federation of America and the Religious Coalition for Reproductive Choice.
 He holds a degree in political science and women’s studies from Williams College.
 When he is not advocating on reproductive health rights and justice issues he enjoys singing with his Acapella group, running, knitting, playing cello and learning 15th-century sword play from his teen.